lu-ci/apex-sigma-core/docs/information/commands.md

 Commands | Description | Example
 ----------|-------------|--------
 `>>addcommand` `>>addcmd` | Adds a custom command trigger to the server.
 Whenever this trigger word is used with a command prefix the inputted response will be provided.
 Command requires the Manage Server permission. | `>>addcommand hi Hello world!`
+`>>addresponder` `>>addres` | Adds an auto-responder to the server.
+An automatic responder will reply with the set message to any sentence that conaints the chosen trigger in it as a standalone word. | `>>addresponder hi Hello there!`
 `>>asciionlynames` `>>forceascii` | Toggles if only ASCII characters are allowed in names.
 The bot will check members each 60s for an invalid name and rename them if they are not proper.
 To change the default temporary name, use the asciitempname command. | `>>asciionlynames`
 `>>asciitempname` `>>asciitemp` | Changes the default temporary name for those who the temp name was enforced on. | `>>asciitempname <ChangeMePleaseI'mLonely>`
 `>>blockedwords` | Lists all blocked words on the server. | `>>blockedwords`